Skip to Content

 If you make this soul food fried okra recipe, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

-You can also keep up with my food exploits as well as original recipes!
-You can find me on Instagram, Facebook, Twitter, and Pinterest.
-If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.
+Keep up with my food exploits on Instagram and YouTube.
+If you like any of the music you find on the site, visit me at Spotify to find curated playlists.

 southern fried okra recipe